mschemmel/finder/README.md

 | `-s` (`--save`) | Save output to file | False |
 | `-r` (`--rev`) | Search also in reverse complement of target sequence | False |

-If the output path (-o) is not specified, the current working directory is used.
+If no output path (-o) is specified, the current working directory is used.
 ## Test

 The 'data' folder contains files with arbitrarily generated nucleotide sequences for testing purposes.
 Try them out using: